ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ## Business

+Business Adventures: Twelve Classic Tales from the World of Wall Street - John Brooks

 Principles: Life and Work - Ray Dalio

 The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers - Ben Horowitz